ccoskrnl/ccoskrnl/README.md

 Probably the greatest thing about storing characters as outlines is that only one outline per character is needed to produce all the sizes of that character OS will ever need.
 A single outline can be scaled to an enormous range of different sizes, some of which are illustrated below.
 This enables the same character to be displayed on monitors of different resolutions, and to be printed out at a large number of different sizes.
 To scale a character outline is a simple mathematical operation, as indeed are other transformations such as rotation and reflections.

-The structure of TrueType is complex, I just write a font rasterizer and not fill.
-Actually, I have not achieved font rasterizer, because I didn't implement hinting of TrueType.
+The structure of TrueType is complex, I only implemented the font rasterizer without hinting of TrueType.
 Hinting is at the heart of TrueType.
 Its inventors, mindful of the diversity of opinion on the "correct" way to hint type, decided there was no single hinting paradigm that they would impose upon type developers.
 Instead, they linked a relatively simple rasterizer to a new interpreted programming language.
 For font readability, however, this is enough.

 **Wide Char**